skaroth7/Nanopore-Sequencing-Amplicon-Pipeline-Old/README.md

 Porechop will by default name the demultiplexed fastq files BC01, BC02 etc. You need to now manually rename the the files in the format "trimmed_barcode01.fastq"

-Now run the snakemake file contained in this page (after configuring the config.json file.
+Now run the snakemake file contained in this repository (after configuring the config.json file.
 This is the same as for the new snakefile).
 I.E.
 - --snakemake --cores 2